vdbrink/vdbrink.github.io/zigbee/smart_infrared_transmitter_receiver.md

 {% endraw %}
 ```

-If all went correctly, the device now also react on your box!
+If all goes correctly, the device now also reacts on your box!
 Now you can add also other buttons from the remote to the box.

 Now the fun continues to automation the commands!